 That's All Protein is significantly cleaner than Barebells.
-Despite trendy branding and "no added sugar" claims, Barebells contains sucralose (artificial sweetener), maltitol (sugar alcohol), vegetable oils, and 12+ processed ingredients.
+Despite trendy branding and "no added sugar" claims, Barebells contains sucralose (artificial sweetener), maltitol (sugar alcohol), sunflower oil, bovine collagen used to pad the protein, and 16+ processed ingredients.
 That's All Protein uses just 4-7 organic, whole food ingredients — zero artificial sweeteners, zero seed oils, zero sugar alcohols.
-Trusted by 75+ verified reviews and made in small batches in the USA.
+Trusted by 330+ verified reviews and made in small batches in the USA.

 Barebells looks healthy.
 The Scandinavian design, fitness marketing, and "functional nutrition" messaging creates an aura of clean eating.
 But flip the package over and read the ingredients.
 This comparison exposes what Barebells doesn't want you to see.